Matt Beesley: Northampton Saints

-Despite being a member of the Wharfedale team that got relegated, Beesley's performances didn't go unnoticed and he was invited to Premiership side Northampton Saints for a trial.
+Despite being a member of the Wharfedale team that got relegated, Beesley's performances did not go unnoticed and he was invited to Premiership side Northampton Saints for a trial.
 He trained with the Saints for a number of weeks in March 2016, where he also played for the Saints' second team, the Northampton Wanderers, in the Aviva A League.
 On 31 March, the Saints announced that they agreed terms with Beesley to join them on a full-time basis.

 Ampthill

 Beesley made a quick return to the National League 1, however, as he signed with Ampthill on a dual-registration basis.

 Ealing Trailfinders

-On 16 April 2018, Beesley left Northampton and Ampthill to sign for RFU Championship side Ealing Trailfinders from the 2018-19 season.
+On 16 April 2018, Beesley left Northampton and Ampthill to sign for RFU Championship side Ealing Trailfinders from the 2018–19 season.

 Representative rugby

 Beesley represented both Cheshire Under-20s and Cheshire at county level, and was also selected for England Counties XV and England Students.